Recommendation for Structuring Roles, Spaces and Pages in the SAP Fiori Launchpad Based on Common User Behaviors

 From surveying customers currently using the classic home page we learned that many users like to personalize which apps they wanted to see on their start page – they typically define their own My Home group containing all their favorites.
 This leads to the following recommendation:

-Give each user a dedicated “Favorites” space with one empty page as their start page.
+With SAP FES 2020, the My Home space is not yet available.
+This is how you can achieve a “Favorites” page for your users instead: Give each user a dedicated “Favorites” space with one empty page as their start page.
 This will allow them to create their own entry page, showing their favorite apps.
 If they want, they can group these into sections, too.
 This is helpful for all users, and in addition, makes it easier for users familiar with the classic home page to move to spaces.

 In order to make this “Favorites” page their start page, put the space to which it belongs at the very beginning of the space menu.
 The spaces are ordered via their space IDs, and by making use of this knowledge you can define the ID of the “Favorites” space so that this space will be displayed at the very beginning.
 The SAP Note SAP Fiori Spaces: How to sort spaces via technical keys explains this in detail.